nduafranco/knee-exoskeleton-rehab/README.md

-# Rehabilitation Exoskeleton Knee Brace
+# Smart Rehabilitation Knee Brace: Motorized Ball Screw Actuator

-## Overview
+## Project Overview
-This mechatronics project involved the development of an active knee exoskeleton to assist patients during post-operative recovery.
-The system is designed to provide controlled torque support to the knee joint while maintaining alignment with the human leg's natural kinematics.
+This project was developed at JKUAT to evaluate three distinct linear actuation systems for an active-assist knee exoskeleton.
+I led the development and simulation of **Concept 3: The Motorized Ball Screw System**, focusing on transforming the device from a passive brace into an active rehabilitation platform.

-## Design Iteration: Concept C (Linkage-Based)
+## Concept 3 Design Specifications
-As part of a three-person design team, I was responsible for the development and validation of **Concept C**.
-While the team explored direct-drive and cable-driven options, I led the design of a **four-bar linkage mechanism**.

-### Engineering Rationale for Concept C:
-* **Structural Rigidity:** The linkage-based design provides superior stability compared to cable-driven systems.
-* **Joint Alignment:** Optimized the linkage geometry to track the instantaneous center of rotation of the human knee.
-* **Manufacturing:** Designed for fabrication using materials that balance weight and durability.
+The design prioritizes high torque density and mechanical precision to assist with post-operative recovery and gait synchronization.

+**Actuation:** NEMA 34 high-torque stepper motor.

+**Transmission:** SFU1204 precision ball screw (90% efficiency).

+**Frame Material:** Aluminum 6061-T6.
+* **Resolution:** 20-micron control precision (0.02 mm/step).

+## Engineering Validation & FEA
+I conducted structural and motion simulations to verify the system's performance under biomechanical loads.

+* **Torque Demand:** Inverse dynamics identified a 33 Nm peak demand during the gait cycle.
+* **Force Capacity:** The actuator sustains a 5,040 N design threshold with a 325% torque reserve.
+* **Structural Integrity:** * **Max Stress:** 136.53 MPa under peak stall torque.
+    * **Safety Factor:** 2.01.
+    * **Mechanical Precision:** Displacement limited to < 1.5 mm to maintain axial alignment.

-## Technical Contributions
+## Key Contributions
-* **Mechanical Design:** 3D assembly and component modeling of the thigh and shank bracing using **Autodesk**.
+* **Mechanical Design:** Modeled the full assembly, including the polycentric joint linkages and actuator mounting, in Autodesk.
-* **Kinematic Simulation:** Validated the range of motion (ROM) to ensure user safety and ergonomic fit.
+* **Simulation & Kinematics:** Performed inverse dynamics using clinical gait data in Simscape Multibody to establish hardware baselines.
-* **Documentation:** Prepared comprehensive technical specifications and assembly manuals using **LaTeX**.
+* **Technical Reporting:** Authored comprehensive design documentation and performance analysis using LaTeX.